| | | | | |

 4. Add the sliced peaches, blueberries, and sugar to the cornstarch mixture, then toss gently until combined.

-5. Pour the fruit mixture into the baking dish in an even layer.
+5. Pour the fruit mixture into the baking dish in an even, single layer.

 6. Beat the brown sugar and butter with a stand mixture or hand mixer until creamy.
 Stir in the oats, flour, and salt.
 Stir until well mixed.
 Use your hands to mix it all together if necessary.